laurielim/REACT21K_REACT_JS_PROJECT/README.md

 # React JS Project

-This repo contains the course project I did throughout the React JS course which is part of the Full Stack Web Development Program at [Business College Helsinki](https://en.bc.fi/qualifications/full-stack-web-developer-program/).
+This repo contains the course project I did throughout the React JS course which is part of the Full Stack Web Developer Program at [Business College Helsinki](https://en.bc.fi/qualifications/full-stack-web-developer-program/).

 ## Technologies used